sunshine-protocol/sunshine/README.md

 > *A novel organizational design aiming primarily to more effectively coordinate resources for issuing development grants for Ethereum.* [The Moloch DAO: The Collapsing Firm](https://medium.com/@simondlr/the-moloch-dao-collapsing-the-firm-2a800b3aa2e7), SimonDLR

+> SHORT SUMMARY OF HOW MOLOCH WORKS (borrow from SIMONDLR and WHITEPAPER?)

 ### More Reading
 > * [`MolochVentures/moloch`](https://github.com/MolochVentures/moloch), [whitepaper](https://github.com/MolochVentures/Whitepaper)